 SAR-COIN tutorial

-This service computes coherence and backscatter from an interferometric pair and produces a band composite of coherence and backscatter average.
-It also generate a red-cyan composite of backscatter from reference and secondary.
+This service takes as input a pair of Sentinel-1 SLC datasets, it computes the coherence and backscatter from the interferometric pair and produces a band composite of coherence and backscatter average.
+It also generates a red-cyan composite of backscatter from reference and secondary.

 Select the processing service